 As Florence moves west, North Carolina prepares for recovery

-Nonprofit groups are preparing to serve tens of thousands of meals daily in the most-damaged areas.
-And state and federal emergency officials are locating temporary housing, including hotel rooms, for storm victims in the weeks or months that they’re displaced.
+Nonprofit groups are preparing to serve tens of thousands of meals daily in the most-damaged areas, while state and federal emergency officials are locating temporary housing, including hotel rooms, for storm victims in the weeks or months that they’re displaced.

 “We are expecting several more days of rain, and our focus now is getting people away from immediate danger,” North Carolina Gov. Roy Cooper said as the relenting storm puttered slowly west near the South Carolina border.
 “And then we will shift into putting our communities back together.”

 Thousands of the 20,000 people staying in more than 150 shelters this weekend and others waiting it out elsewhere won’t be able to return to their homes for good any time soon.
 Cooper asked displaced residents Saturday to resist the urge to return now and wait until the storm clears out and roads are passable.